 As Benalla’s independent Community Foundation, Tomorrow Today was in an ideal position to bring together everyone with an interest in Benalla’s kids.

 When public agencies, private business, local families, schools, local government, community groups and external philanthropy all work together, with the common focus of improving Benalla student outcomes, there’s an opportunity for real change.

 Tomorrow Today has developed a long term, whole-of-community program that spans family, school and community life.
-Now in its eighth year, it is an advanced Australian example of the collective impact approach to addressing complex community problems.
+Starting in 2010, it is now an advanced Australian example of the collective impact approach to addressing complex community problems.